 Fitbit Charge 6, Charge 5, Inspire 3, and Luxe

-Fitbit’s two newest fitness trackers might not be from the same family, but they share the same factory reset method.
-Despite the different specs lists and screen sizes, the process is the same on the Charge 5 and the Luxe.
+Fitbit’s premier trackers might not be from the same family but share the same factory reset method.
+Despite the different specs lists and screen sizes, the process is the same on the Charge 5, Inspire 3, and the Luxe.
 Here’s how to factory reset the devices.

 - Swipe down from the home screen/clock display until you find the Settings app.
 Tap on the icon to open it.